seigler/joshua.seigler.net/content/timeline/2021-present.md

 title: Senior software engineer @ Prenda
 time: 2021-present
 description: |
-  This is at the intersection of many passions, including learning, communication, non-coercive relationships, and decentralized solutions.
-This is exactly where I want to be.
+  This is at the intersection of many interests, including learning, communication, and decentralized solutions.
+Prenda has an excellent culture that fosters humility and recognizes others' humanity.
 ---